daifoundation/oasis-board/README.md

 - lack of funds
 - transfer restrictions

-All of this conditions are verified implicitly at the moment of settelment.
+All of these conditions are verified implicitly at the moment of settelment.
 If settlment fails transaction is reverted and order is left on the board.
 In order to provide good user experience frontends should filter out orders that does not meet above conditions and will fail during settlement.

 ### cancel